MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Update-MgServicePrincipalSynchronizationTemplate.md

 Update (override) the synchronization template associated with a given application.
 This API is supported in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaServicePrincipalSynchronizationTemplate](/powershell/module/Microsoft.Graph.Beta.Applications/Update-MgBetaServicePrincipalSynchronizationTemplate?view=graph-powershell-beta)

 ## SYNTAX

 ### UpdateExpanded (Default)